tr1ckydev/hyperimport/README.md

 and, more...

-- Write a typescript program using native C functions through libc.
+- Write a TypeScript program using native C functions through libc.
 [See how](https://github.com/tr1ckydev/hyperimport/wiki/Importing-libc-in-typescript).
 - Import native system functions in typescript through system shared libraries.
 - Your imagination is now your limit...